 - Tied or unattended dogs are sometimes stolen.

-- The outstretched leash and/or unsupervised dog itself become a tripping hazard for persons who are blind or visually impaired.
+- The outstretched leash and/or unsupervised dog itself becomes a tripping hazard for persons who are blind or visually impaired.

 - Sometimes a dog is taken for a walk to the grocery store; the dog is tied-up and the owner goes inside to shop.
 Unfortunately, the owner may exit from a different door and then walks home completely forgetting their dog is still tied up at the store.